 Colorectal surgeon José G. Guillem

 At Memorial Sloan Kettering, surgery is the most common treatment for many stages of rectal cancer.
 As with many kinds of cancer, early detection is critical.
-Surgery alone can often be the only necessary treatment for early-stage rectal cancer.
-Our surgeons can often remove small tumors that haven’t spread through the bowel wall; cancers that have spread through the wall or to nearby lymph nodes may require more extensive surgery.
+Surgery alone can often be the only necessary treatment for small tumors that haven’t spread through the bowel wall.
+In some cases, the tumor can be removed though the anus without the need to remove the entire rectum.
+Other patients require removal of most or all of the rectum.
+Cancers that have spread through the wall or to nearby lymph nodes usually require chemotherapy and radiation in addition to surgery.

 Surgery for rectal cancer does have some challenges.
 For example, your pelvic bone contains many narrow parts, making the area difficult to operate on.
-This region contains the nerves that control your sexual and bladder function as well as bowel function, so your surgeon must take every precaution to protect those nerves.
+This region also contains the nerves that control your sexual and bladder function as well as bowel function.
+Your surgeon will take every precaution to protect those nerves.
 Another challenge is recurrence — some rectal cancers are likely to come back after surgery.